VaibhaviMishra-8/Mode/README.md

 MODE
-A project management application built with Next.js, inspired by Linear.
+A project management application built with Next.js.

 ## Features